Plots bar charts in high-resolution graphics.

 YAXIS settings can be used however the bar chart is oriented.

-By default, Genstat uses pen 2 for the first bar chart, pen 3 for the second bar chart, and so on, so that a different colour or shading is used for each one.
+By default, Genstat uses pen 2 for the first bar chart, pen 3 for the second bar chart, and so on, so that a different colour is used for each one.
 Alternatively, you can define your own colours or shading, using the

 PEN parameter.
 If you set